cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 ]
 ```

-#### `Commit`: Your work here is done
+#### `Commit` - your work here is done

 The block is now [confirmed](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#commit).
-The application needs to save its state to storage, its database, and return as `data: []byte` the Merkle root hash of the blockchain's state, which includes `/store/board`.
-This hash needs to be deterministic after the sequence of the same `BeginBlock`, the same `DeliverTx` methods in the same order and the same `EndBlock` as mentioned in [the documentation](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#determinism).
+The application needs to save its state to storage, i.e. to its database.
+The state, which includes `/store/board`, is uniquely identified by its Merkle root hash.
+As per the ABCI, this hash has to be returned in a `[]byte` form.
+For a consensus to be able to emerge, the hash needs to be deterministic after the sequence of the same `BeginBlock`, the same `DeliverTx` methods in the same order and the same `EndBlock` as mentioned in [the documentation](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#determinism).

 The application may also keep a pointer in its database regarding which state is the latest, so it can purge the board from its memory after having returned and saved.
 The next `BeginBlock` will inform the application about which state to load.
-The application should keep the state in memory to quickly build on it if the next `BeginBlock` fails to mention `AppHash` or mentions the same.
+The application should keep the state in memory to quickly build on it if the next `BeginBlock` fails to mention `AppHash` or mentions the same `AppHash` previously calculated.

 ### What if you like extreme serialization?